ipxe/people-rjn-pulseblaster/pb_utils/README.txt

 	Helper programs:
+		pb_identify_output
+			Control the PB to flash one (specified) bit, asymmetrically, to identify it and check phase.

 		pb_freq_gen
 			Control the PB to output a square wave of a given frequency on a given set of output bits.